 - Abunimah has called Zionistm “one of the worst forms of anti-Semitism in existence today,” claiming that it “dehumanizes its victims, denies their history, and has a cult-like worship of ethnoracial purity” (Twitter; October 26, 2010).
 He further wrote “That is something Zionism shares with anti-Semitism, a disdain for actual Jewish culture and life as it existed.”

-- Holocaust references appear frequently in his Abunimah’s comments.
+- Abunimah frequently makes Holocaust references in his comments.
+He calls Gaza a “concentration camp” and repeated a claim that IDF statements are the words “of a Nazi.”.
 He calls Gaza a “ghetto for surplus non-Jews,” compares the Israeli press to “Der Sturmer,” and claims “Supporting Zionism is not atonement for the Holocaust, but its continuation in spirit.”
 He calls Gaza a “concentration camp” and repeated a claim that IDF statements are the words “of a Nazi.”

 - In response to an initiative to recognize Yom Kippur as an official United Nations holiday, Abunimah wrote, “Making Yom Kippur a UN holiday to honor the genocidal ‘state’ of Israel would be sure way to increase global anti-Jewish sentiment.”
 (Twitter; August 27, 2014)